staskolukasz/delayed-promises/README.md

 An object with data to be used to build each request

 #### options
-An object with configuration properties, implementing following interface:
+An object with configuration properties, implementing following the interface:

 ```typescript
 interface IDefaultOptions {